KiFilterFiberContext/promon-reversal/README.md

 Much credit is owed to the original researchers, as much of this work would not be possible without them.
 Credit is also due to the developers that work at Promon as creating software to defend mobile applications is not an easy task and is quite impressive.
 It is always fun to see how developers try to secure their applications because it always ends up fascinating to research!

 ## Backstory
-While analyzing of my favorite games, Brawl Stars, peeking at decompressed APK revealed the following shared libraries in the `lib/arm64-v8a/` directory:
+While analyzing one of my favorite games, Brawl Stars, peeking at decompressed APK revealed the following shared libraries in the `lib/arm64-v8a/` directory:
 - `libg.so`
 - `libsentry.so`
 - `libsentry-android.so`